231 Nayatt Road, Barrington, RI

 Tillinghast Place Today

-Alumni are welcome to visit RISD’s Tillinghast Place and may access it by parking at other beach access points in Barrington.
-The limited parking on the property is reserved for RISD faculty, staff and students to ensure availability for classes and other institutional events.
+Alumni are welcome to visit RISD’s Tillinghast Place and utilize the beach.
+However, the limited parking on the property is reserved for RISD faculty, staff and students to ensure availability for classes and other institutional events.

 Alumni are also welcome to rent the Tillinghast Place property for events, as well as the adjoining RISD residential property at 15 Freemont Avenue.